honest07/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that displays the first 10 lines. script that displays the third line of a file script that creates a file named and containing a text.
+script that displays the first 10 lines. script that displays the third line of a file script that creates a file named and containing a text. script that writes a file due to the output of another file